it-gro/hugo-theme-w3css-basic/README.md

 * the google translate widget is not shown:
   * on small displays
-  * on the home page if googleTranslateShowOnHome is set to false
+  * on the home page - if googleTranslateShowOnHome is set to false
-    (Google PageSpeed complains, google bot gets confused)
+    (Google PageSpeed complains, Google bot gets confused)
-* set googleTranslateEnable to false to disable globaly
+* set googleTranslateEnable to false in order to disable google translate globaly

 `layouts/partials/header.nav.html`